jdev-02/Intermediate-Programming-and-Data-Structures/big_project/README.md

 GOOGL,25,2500.75
 ```

+An example is included in /tests/input_test.csv

 #Running Analysis
+0. from the build folder run commands `cmake ..` and  `make`
-1. Launch the application: `./portfolio_simulator`
+1. Launch the application: from the build folder `./test_app`
 2. Enter your username
 3. Choose analysis method from radio button
 4. Select time horizon